MilowB/DonatelloPyzza/README.md

 ## What's new

+- 2024-09-23 (v1.7)
+    Add a reward function in order to play the game with reinforcement learning
 - 2023-04-09 (v1.6)
     Integration of an algorithm assessment class.
 Allows to evaluate automatically a solution on several mazes
 - 2023-04-07 (v1.5)